 Environmental Review Record

 An Environmental Review Record (ERR) must be completed on the original damaged site and the new site on which the replacement unit will be installed for applicants of an MHU relocation.
-Thus, in addition to the completed ERR on the original damaged site, the HRRP will conduct an environmental review on the newly selected lot.
-In order for the program to assess the new location the applicant must have one of the following: a lease agreement for leased land or; an agreement to hold the leased lot or; a purchase agreementdeed for owned land in place at the new location.
-Copies of lease, agreement to hold or ownership documentation must be submitted to the program prior to the program scheduling an ERR at the new site.
+In order for the program to assess the new location, the applicant must have one of the following: (1) a lease agreement for leased land; (2) an agreement to hold the leased lot; or (3) a purchase agreement or deed for owned land in place at the new location.
+Copies of lease, agreement to purchase or ownership documentation must be submitted to the program prior to the program scheduling an ERR at the new site.

 New Site Requirements

 The site for the replacement MHU must be either an existing mobile home park with an existing pad and utility infrastructure for the MHU installation or land with an existing pad and utility infrastructure for the MHU installation.
-The program will not fund new site development of any kind.
+The program will not fund new site development.
 For the purposes of this policy, new site development includes, but is not limited to:

 Site clearing